prabhakk-mw/jupyter-matlab-proxy/README.md

 ```bash
 python3 -m pip install jupyter-matlab-proxy
 ```

-Installing this package will also install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and [Jupyter Server Proxy](https://jupyter-server-proxy.readthedocs.io/en/latest/) on your machine, if they are not installed already.

 You must have [MATLAB](https://www.mathworks.com/help/install/install-products.html) installed to execute MATLAB code through Jupyter, installing this package will not automatically install MATLAB.